Things You Should Never Do Immediately After Scuba Diving

 • Admin - ABD

 When we start exploring the underwater world by scuba diving, we get to know what we should do before and after our dive.
 But it is equally important to know what we should not be doing after diving.
 Along with new divers, these things should be kept in mind by seasoned divers as well.
-A great deal of preparation along with various safety checks are required before you go scuba diving.
-During the open water certification, the procedure is explained and practised many times.
-However, even after your dive, there are a few safety parameters that you should keep in mind.

-Taking a flight
+Taking a Flight

 One of the most widely known risks to scuba divers is flying after scuba diving.
 This is a common issue since people want to make the most of their vacations and also want to take full advantage of diving while they can.
 The pressure inside the aeroplane’s cabin is the main reason for this.
 When you reach altitude, the air pressure inside the cabin lessens.
 When you catch a flight right after diving, the rise in altitude results in a pressure drop.
 This is similar to a fast ascension while diving.